Which Amazon Echo devices feature a temperature sensor?

-(Pocket-lint) - Amazon has been adding sensors to Echo devices for some time, expanding the range of capabilities that they offer and allowing them to serve functions above and beyond just playing music.
+Amazon has been adding sensors to Echo devices for some time, expanding the range of capabilities that they offer and allowing them to serve functions above and beyond just playing music.

 One of the interesting sensors is the temperature sensor.
 This is in a select collection of Echo devices and you might be surprised to find it's not available in all of them.